gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/scripts/new_dataset_neurons_900.md

 ```

 ![](new_dataset_neurons_900_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->
-\#\# Determine the dimensionality of a dataset
-We use the JackStraw plot as well as the EllbowPlot the determine the number of PCs used for
+\#\# Determine the dimensionality of a dataset.
+We use the JackStraw plot as well as the EllbowPlot to determine the number of PCs used for
 further analysis.
 \#\#\# Jack Straw Plot

 ``` r